AndreVerasFernandes/Learnweb3/README.md

 # Learn Web3

- This is a course by [Learn Web3](https://learnweb3.io/), that allows you to become a Web3 Developer.
+ This is a course by [Learn Web3](https://learnweb3.io/), that allows you to learn to code Blockchain DApps by building simple games.

 ---

 ## Progress

-Freshman: Complete

-Sophmore: In progress

-Junior: Not started

-Senior: Not started